Cornell-MAE-UG/fa25-portfolio-AshleyPadres/_projects/2025-FluidsFinalProject.md

 </p>

 <p>
 Airfoil selection and blade geometry were driven by aerodynamic efficiency at low Reynolds numbers and by manufacturing and safety constraints.
 Several candidate airfoils were evaluated, and the NACA 4412 airfoil was selected due to its high lift-to-drag ratio over a broad range of angles of attack, with a peak near 9 degrees.
-The blade length was set to the maximum allowable 6 inches, with a tapered chord distribution chosen to balance structural integrity near the hub with reduced aerodynamic losses near the tip.
-A spanwise twist distribution was then calculated to maintain the optimal angle of attack along the blade at the design operating condition.
+The blade length was set to the maximum allowable 6 inches, with a tapered chord distribution set from a taper ratio of 4, chosen to balance structural integrity near the hub with reduced aerodynamic losses near the tip.
+A spanwise twist distribution was then calculated to maintain the optimal angle of attack of 9 degrees along the blade at the design operating condition.
 </p>

 <div class="figure">